The laboratory

 Models and methods for analyzing architectural and cultural heritage

-The conservation of cultural assets corollary induces the notions of " knowledge " and " transmission ".
-It implies both the apprehension of a state (components, characteristics, purpose) of the asset, and its evolution over time - either with regard to its past (history of the asset) - or its future (in order to guarantee its transmission to future generations), thus responding to the etymology of the word " heritage ".
+The conservation of cultural property inherently involves the concepts of ‘knowledge’ and ‘transmission’.
+It involves both understanding the state (components, characteristics, purpose) of the property and its evolution over time – either in terms of its past (history of the property) or its future (in order to ensure its transmission to future generations), thus reflecting the etymology of the word ‘heritage’.

-The work carried out by MAP questions how recent technological and methodological advances can be put to good use in observing, analyzing, publicizing and reinvesting heritage in a more rational, more open, more thrifty, more perennial way.
+The work carried out by the MAP questions the use of recent technological and methodological advances to observe, analyse, promote and reinvest in heritage in a more rational, open, economical and sustainable way.

 The work consists of:

-- The survey, geometric restitution and semantic characterization of architectural forms
+- Surveying, geometric reconstruction and semantic characterisation of architectural forms

-- The preventive conservation, curative conservation and restoration of cultural heritage
+- Preventive conservation, curative conservation and restoration of cultural heritage

-- The analysis, structuring and visualization of information and knowledge
+- Analysis, structuring and visualisation of information and knowledge

 Digital models and environments for architectural design

-MAP-Aria develops methods and tools to instrument architectural design, in a context of digital transition.
+MAP-Aria develops methods and tools to support architectural design in the context of the digital transition.

-- Changes in architectural design practices: questioning practices and experimenting with devices with a view to producing professional and educational methods and tools to support the digital transition
+- Changes in architectural design practices: questioning practices and experimenting with systems with a view to producing professional and educational methods and tools to support the digital transition

-- Upstream design assistance: developing digital tools that can be used during the early phases of architectural design activity; where the architect's role is essential.
+- Design assistance in the early stages: developing digital tools that can be used in the early stages of architectural design, where the architect's role is essential

-- The digital continuum: from design to manufacturing: implement methods and tools that enable the integration of virtual modeling and real-life manufacturing.
+- The digital continuum: from design to manufacturing: implementing methods and tools that enable the integration of virtual modelling and real-world manufacturing

 "Developing high-level digital skills for innovative, high-performance architectural design".